-People may not be involved or have limited involvement in their care and support planning and review process and therefore do not consistently experience care and support in line with their wishes and preferences.
+People may not be involved or have limited involvement in their support planning and review process and therefore do not consistently experience care and support in line with their wishes and preferences.

-Where people are not able fully to express their wishes and preferences, relevant individuals important to them are not involved, or have limited involvement, in the care planning and review process.
+Where people are not able fully to express their wishes and preferences, relevant individuals important to them are not involved, or have limited involvement, in the planning and review process.
 Supporting legal documentation may not be in place.

-The culture within the service can be defined as risk averse, and directly reduces people's quality of life and experiences as a result of over-protective attitudes and practice.
+The culture within the service is risk averse. and directly reduces people's quality of life and experiences as a result of over-protective attitudes and practice.
 Risk assessments appear punitive or designed to prioritise protecting the organisation rather than keeping people safe.

-Outcomes and aspirations for individuals may be limited by low expectations of people who are involved in assessing and planning their care and support.
+Outcomes and aspirations for individuals may be limited by low expectations of people who are involved in assessing and planning their support.

-- experiences of people in the service
+- experiences of people using the service

 - staff practices

-- communication and interactions
+- communication and interactions.

-- people using the service

-- staff

-- relatives, friends and carers of people living in the service
+- people using the service - staff - relatives, advocates, friends and carers of people using the service - other professionals who provide support to the service or individuals.

-- visiting professionals.

-- review minutes and action records

-- personal plans, including risk assessments

-- · review and action plan minutes.
+- personal plans, including risk assessments, take account of crises and unplanned changes to peoples' support needs - review minutes and action records.

-- how people, and those important to them (where appropriate), are supported to be involved in the development and review of their personal plans - whether the personal plan reflects the care and support being provided or required.
+- how people and those important to them (where appropriate) are supported to be involved in the development and review of their personal plans - whether the personal plan reflects the support being provided or required and is based on an enabling/assets-based approach - how people are supported in times of crisis or when their support needs change at short notice.